 - strategy;

-- operations;
+- · operations;

 - finance and accounting;

+- human resource management;

-- higher education;
+- higher education leadership and management;

+- higher education academic comprehension, student led development and student support philosophy;

 - risk management;

-- compliance;
+- governance and compliance;

 - senior management-level experience.

 The Governing Body shall review the range of expertise of its members on a regular basis and ensure that it has operational and technical expertise relevant to the operation of the Company.
+Opportunities for training will be captured during the annual effectiveness review and incorporated in the training plan.